Tristan296/FileManager/README.md

 ### In-path:
 1. Type the file name and its extension
 2. Press the Browse button (a new window should appear)
-3. To choose the folder to search in either:
+3. Select the folder to be searched in
-  - Type the Parent name of the folder. e.g. 'Desktop'
-  - Press the Browse button.
-This will open a finder/explorer window where the folder can be selected (retrieving the folder's path)
+4. Press OK to go back to the main window
-4. Press Search
+5. Press Search

-### Entire Computer:
+### Entire Computer (Please note this process takes a while):
 1. Type File name and extension
 2. Press Search

 ## Functions you can perform on files/folders:
 1. Search through computer or specific paths